MatteoCoffman/MyNBA/README.md

 1. First Pull: https://github.com/MatteoCoffman/MyNBA/pull/3
 2. Second Pull: https://github.com/MatteoCoffman/MyNBA/pull/4

-## Things we enjoyed and learned from this project
+### Things we enjoyed and learned from this project
 * We were able to properly use the git branch commands along with understanding how to use git pull properly
 * We enjoyed making the website as aesthetically pleasing pleasing as possible.
+* Learning the folder heirarchy for React and how to integrate it with non-React pages was difficult but interesting

-## Things we didn't enjoy and would like learned from this project
+### Things we didn't enjoy and would like learned from this project
 * We had an awful time trying to deploy our web to fly.io and maybe still be experiencing issues after the submission.
 * We would both love to learn React to properly use it and be able to use it to its fullest potential.
+* The sportsdata.io api that we used was in free trial mode, meaning that certain data was scrambled, like the scores and money line.
+* In addition to the scrambled values, the api also would not allow us to view the Best Bets information in trial mode.